 Summer admission-March 1

-Fall admission - April 1
+Fall admission - Still accepting applications

 - Submit The Common Application, UMW member screen, essay, and application fee or approved waiver online.